snail-unamur/snail-website/content/authors/paterne-chokki/_index.md

 ---
 # Display name
-title: "Zakaria El Idrissi"
+title: "Abiola Paterne Chokki"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "zakaria-el-idrissi"
+- "paterne-chokki"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: Msc Student
+role: PhD Student

 # Organizations/Affiliations
-organizations:
+# organizations:
-- name: University of Namur
+# - name:
-  url: ""
+#   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio:
+# bio:

 # List each interest with a dash
 interests:
-- Software Product Lines
+- Open Data
-- Variability Mining
+- Visualization

-# # education:
+# education:
 #   courses:
 #   - course: Title course 1
 #     institution: Name of Institution